le717/PatchIt/Documentation/PiP Format V1.1.md

-PatchIt! .PiP Format
+PatchIt!
+PiP Format
 ====================

 **THIS DOCUMENT IS INCOMPLETE!
-The file format outlined in this document is not yet finalized, and is subject to change.**
+While the file format outlined in this document is final, complete documentation has yet to be written.**

 General Information
 -------------------